At Shoreline Financial Advisors, we employ an evidence-based investment philosophy. In other words, we are service oriented, not sales driven.

 - Accept sales commissions or third-party payments.

-- Minimize costs by minimizing trading.
+- Decrease costs by minimizing trading.

 - Believe in putting you first.

 Our investment philosophy is governed by systematic, evidence-based dimensions of expected return.
-These are robust, cost-effective, sensible, and durable across geographic markets.
+These systems are robust, cost-effective, sensible, and durable across geographic markets.

 Despite the higher frequency of positive premiums, outperformance may not be consistent, even over longer periods of time.
-Long-term investors should consider that premiums are never guaranteed and can undergo periods of negative returns in both relative and absolute terms.
+Long-term investors should consider that premiums are never guaranteed and consequently can undergo periods of negative returns in both relative and absolute terms.